Inconsistency and Acausality in Bayesian Inference for Physical Problems: BK-inconsistent evidences in hierarchical Bayesian inversion

-is the prior in the data space, and $p_m(\bfm)$ is the model prior.
+is the prior in the data space, $p_m(\bfm)$ is the model prior, and in formulation 2, $\bfd$ is a random variable which contains the measurement noise.
 Given that the prior is nonzero everywhere inside the rectangular area $\calP(\sigma) = P_1 P_2 P_3 P_4$, it contributes a factor $1/\Delta m^2$ to the evidence, giving

 This evidence is maximized for

 which is the data uncertainty favored by the hierarchical Bayes method.
 If, for example, $d_1 = 1.5$, $d_2 = 1.1$, $d_3 = 0.9$, $a = 1.0$, $b = 1.0$, and $c = 0.5$, we obtain